Vanchit Bahujan Aaghadi: Lok Sabha Elections in Maharashtra

-Maharashtra Vidhan Sabha
+Maharashtra Legislature Assembly Elections

 Manifesto

 On 6 April 2019, the VBA said that the preamble of the Constitution of India is its manifesto.
 This declaration has focused on 27 different issues.
-These announcements have been given to 'KG to PG free education', bring Rashtriya Swayamsevak Sangh to the framework of the Indian Constitution, the status of independent religion to the Lingayatism and various schemes for the farmers.
+These announcements have been given to 'KG to PG free education', bring Rashtriya Swayamsevak Sangh within the framework of the Indian Constitution, the status of independent religion to the Lingayatism and various schemes for the farmers.